gr8tscott/gr8tscott.github.io/README.md

 | 2             |                 |                        |   |
 | 3             |                 |                        |   |
 # Weekly Updates
+## Week 5
+**What happened last week?**
+I added a basic flask app that takes user input and added initial webscraping .sh files.
+The scraper.sh file currently scrapes article title but will expand to include main body text.
+After reflecting on my time constraints I've begun planning out a proposed timeline to keep the project on track for completion.
+Updated my personal website.

+**What do I plan to do this week?**
+This next week I plan to hook up my frontend app to the OpenAI API and will begin crafting the prompt tree for it's input/output.
+I have also been exploring other options such as Ollama which may work as a cheaper alternative expecially in the early stages of the app when getting it running.
+Ollama is an open-source framework that allows users to run large language models (LLMs) locally on their machines.
+It's designed to be user-friendly, efficient, and scalable, making it a good option for developers and organizations who want to deploy AI models into production.

+**Are there any temporary roadblocks?**
+I have exams and family obligations this week so making sure to stay up to date on my work expectations for the project.

+**How can I make the process work better?**
+This week I was able to start getting to the meat of development after doing my research so I've started building momentum and having fun with it.
+To keep up motivation I'm going to try to maintain forward progress and not get stuck on any one step.

 ## Week 4
 **What happened last week?**
 I reviewed and provided advice for my peers assessments.
 Began working on the web scraping code and researching OpenAI applications to understand how to use it in development.